Bland will risk Tour ban to play Saudi-backed event

 Norman insists Saudi Arabia, which has been accused of 'sportswashing' its heavily criticised human rights record with this project, among many others, is in it to make a financial return ultimately.

-Bland is enjoying something of a renaissance in the latter stages of his career.
+Bland, who has won more than £6m since turning professional in 1996, is enjoying something of a renaissance in the latter stages of his career.

 He hit the headlines in May 2021 when he won the British Masters, his first European Tour event in his 478th start and eight top-10 finishes last season led to him finishing a career-best 11th in the Race to Dubai rankings.